Wesley-GITT/CSC207-Project/README.md

 Search for Books:
 - Use filters (e.g., genre or author) to browse the catalog.

+View a Book:
+- View the details of a book and see who is selling the book.

-Add to Cart and Checkout:
+Add to Wishlist:
-- Select books, add to cart, and proceed to contact the seller or save for later.
+- Select books, add to wishlist and contact the seller later.

 ### License